cosmosclassroom/cosmosintheclassroom/src/sphys/p5_waves_info/p5l10_model-wave-particle-duality.md

 ## The Wave-Particle Duality: A Paradoxical Reality

-While the particle model successfully explains phenomena like the photoelectric effect, it seems to contradict the wave model's explanation of interference and diffraction.
+While the particle model successfully explains phenomena like the photovoltaic effect, it seems to contradict the wave model's explanation of interference and diffraction.
 How can light be both a wave and a particle?

 The answer lies in the concept of wave-particle **duality**.
 Electromagnetic radiation, and indeed all matter, exhibits *both* wave-like and particle-like properties.
 Which aspect is observed depends on the specific experiment being performed.

 The wave and particle models of electromagnetic radiation are not mutually exclusive.
 Instead, they represent two complementary aspects of a single, more complex reality.
 Electromagnetic radiation exhibits both wave-like and particle-like properties, and both models are necessary to fully understand its behavior.
 In Young's double-slit experiment, light behaves as a wave, creating interference patterns.
-In the photoelectric effect, light behaves as a stream of particles (photons), each carrying a discrete amount of energy.
+In the photovoltaic effect, light behaves as a stream of particles (photons), each carrying a discrete amount of energy.

 <div class="checkpoint">